-Two theories are Morita equivalent if they have a "common Morita extension."
 One can easily verify that Morita equivalence is a strictly weaker criterion than definitional equivalence.
 If two theories are definitionally equivalent, then they are Morita equivalent.
 But in general the converse does not hold.
-Theories can be Morita equivalent even if they are formulated in signatures with different sort symbols.
+As the above example shows, theories can be Morita equivalent even if they are formulated in signatures with different sort symbols.

-We can now consider Quine's conjecture 2.
-Although this version of the conjecture is not trivially refuted like Quine's conjecture 1, it too is false.
+We now consider Quine's conjecture 1 and show that it is false.
 The following theorem provides an example of a theory that is not Morita equivalent to any single-sorted theory.